MitchellAW/Discord-Bot/README.md

 # Discord-Bot (MolemanBOT)
 My own Discord bot built in Python using the discord.py API.

+NOTE: THIS BOT IS CALLED MOLEMAN FOR A REASON, THIS BOT IS FILLED WITH RANDOM EXPERIMENTATION WITH RANDOM APIs AND IT CRASHES REGULARLY
+My FlandersBOT is likely a better alternative for just the basic simpsons, futurama and morbotron features.

 MolemanBOT was originally designed to provide useful commands focused on The Simpsons.

 However, its uses have expanded and the bot now provides commands for Futurama, XKCD, various video game information,